Qiuyu1020/GuanjinQiuyuML/README.md

 #### 2.3

          python k_fitting_dataset.py
 Run this python file to fit k value.
 The filter is R^2 < 00.85.
 If TRUE->quit.
-If FALSE->
+If FALSE->k
 #### 2.4

           python log2k.py